 Here are the technical details of these metafields:

-1) namespace: shipping_info , key: wh_zip, value_type: string, value: ZIP of a warehouse where the product is in stock (imagine you have 4 warehouses in different states: Oregon - 97006 , Florida - 32003, New York - 10001, Alaska - 99503)
+1) namespace: shipping_info, key: wh_zip, value_type: string, value: ZIP of a warehouse where the product is in stock (imagine you have 4 warehouses in different states: Oregon - 97006, Florida - 32003, New York - 10001, Alaska - 99503)

-3) namespace: shipping_info , key: delivery_time, value_type: string, value: estimated delivery time in business days
+3) namespace: shipping_info, key: delivery_time, value_type: string, value: estimated delivery time in business days

-4) namespace: shipping_info , key: pickup_available, value_type: integer, value: "1" if pick-up is available, otherwise - leave it empty
+4) namespace: shipping_info, key: pickup_available, value_type: integer, value: "1" if pick-up is available, otherwise - leave it empty

-In case with the "default" Shopify metafields, you'll have to create these 4 metafields for each of your products, repeatedly typing in the namespace, key and value type.
+In a case with the "default" Shopify metafields, you'll have to create these 4 metafields for each of your products, repeatedly typing in the namespace, key, and value type.
 But with metafield sets it's much easier as all you need to do is to configure a metafield set for these shipping details once and then you'll be able to simply populate the values.

 Next, the main settings window will appear: